-Experienced brewers have chosen the following hops as substitutions of Southern Star:
+Experienced brewers have chosen the following hop varieties as substitutions of Southern Star:

 Is Southern Star available in lupulin powder?

 Unfortunately, there is no lupulin powder version of the Southern Star hop.
 Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop in lupulin powder form yet.
 Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.

 If you see an error in our data, please let us know!

 We are not affiliated with any hop manufacturer.
 All copyrights and data are provided by their respective owners.